growdigital/natureworks.org.uk/content/design/index.md

 ### Philosophy

-> A food forest garden can be an ornamental garden, a beautiful wildlife haven producing edible crops
+> A forest garden can be an ornamental garden, a beautiful wildlife haven producing edible crops

 Central to the design is **working with nature**, working with what is already on-site and figuring what plants will thrive in the specific conditions.
 I prefer to use locally sourced materials and avoid costly groundworks where possible.